l34marr/360it_hr/README.md

-Manage Recruitment and Job applications
+Manage Recruitment and Job Applications
 ---------------------------------------

 Publish, promote and organize your job offers with the Odoo